gitphantomman/bittensor/DEVELOPER_NOTES.md

 The Metagraph is a decentralized ledger that keeps track of the state of the Bittensor network.
 It records which neurons are part of the network and how they are connected.

-# 4. General Developer Notes
+# 4. Preliminary Developer Notes

 Project Structure
 -------------------